By Udisha Alok and Milind Paradkar

 The Seaborn package allows the creation of annotated heatmaps which can be tweaked using Matplotlib tools as per the creator’s requirement.

+Heatmaps in finance provide powerful visualization for comparing various entities, such as comparing the price changes and returns of multiple assets.
 It is easy to create and customize, and intuitive to interpret.
-So it is used extensively when dealing with multiple assets in finance.
+Thus, Seaborn heatmaps are extensively used in dealing with multiple assets in finance.

 Some of the important use-cases where heatmaps provide powerful visualization are:

-Since heatmaps provide us with an easy tool to understand the correlation between two entities, they can be used to visualize the correlation among the features of a machine learning model.
+Since heatmaps provide us with an easy tool to understand the correlation between two entities, they can be used to visualize the correlation among the features of a machine learning (Machine Learning for Trading) model.
 This may help in feature selection by eliminating highly correlated features.

 How to make a Career in Algorithmic Trading